-Many manufacturers incorrectly assume that their risk is entirely covered through their Commercial General Liability Insurance policy.
-When considering manufacturers' exposure to risk, the first thought that likely comes to mind is the potential for bodily injury or property damage as a result of manufacturers' operations or, most commonly, their products.
-Bodily injury and property damage are included in the Commercial General policy will not respond.
-In this scenario, your product didn't cause any bodily injury or property damage, so the coverage under the policy simply doesn't apply.

-Liability policy, and these losses are evidenced by highly publicized court proceedings and sizeable awards, in many cases.
+Manufacturers' errors and omissions: A potential gap in your insurance program any manufacturers incorrectly assume their risk is entirely covered through their Commercial General Liability Insurance policy.
+When considering manufacturers' exposure to risk, the first thing that often comes to mind is the potential for bodily injury or property damage as a result of their operations, or most commonly, their products.
+Bodily injury and property damage are included in a Commercial General Liability policy, and these losses are evidenced by highly publicized court proceedings and sizeable awards in many cases.
 But what if a product doesn't cause either bodily injury or property damage?
 What if a product causes financial loss to a customer?
 Most manufacturers are at risk for this type of loss, but the Commercial General Liability policy does not cover this exposure.